 My own comfort with “higher power” as a term (as an atheist) has been tied to my notion that the wisdom of the group (at its ideal best) is larger than my own reality and therefore higher.
 Or that “reality”—the natural world, science, being present and/or other real things outside the machinations in my own head—is bigger than me, so perhaps also a “higher” power.

-But looking at the steps and alternative versions—and trying to see past the evangelical/patriarchal/hierarchical roots of the 12 steps—I think the core thing I really need for my spiritual recovery may not be a HIGHER power, but an OUTSIDE power.
-Looking outward for new thoughts, answers, help and support—and leaving the false internal reality of negative/obsessive/addictive thinking.
+But looking at the Steps and alternative versions—and trying to see past the evangelical/patriarchal/hierarchical roots of the Twelve Steps—I think the core thing I really need for my spiritual recovery may not be a HIGHER power, but an OUTSIDE power.
+Looking outward for new thoughts, answers, help, and support—and leaving the false internal reality of negative/obsessive/addictive thinking.

 —Mark S, Santa Monica, CA USA